-An investigation into a topic of current interest in philosophy.
-The topic for the course will be announced by the instructor when the course is scheduled.
-Prerequisite: A 100-level humanities course and satisfaction of the Basic Writing Proficiency requirement.
+An investigation into a topic of current interest in philosophy, which will be announced by the instructor when the course is scheduled.
+Prerequisites: A 100-level humanities course and satisfaction of IIT's Basic Writing Proficiency Requirement.
 (3-0-3) (H) (C)

-PHIL 490,491
+PHIL 490, 491